Crosshorns/MS1-Discover-Barbados/README.md

 -Harrison's Cave written content (https://en.wikipedia.org/wiki/Harrison%27s_Cave) -This name of the website was an original idea, but later it was found on facebook to share the same name as Discover Barbados TV.
 The website link is made to that Facebook page.
--Instagram, Pinterest and Facebook icons: (https://www.iconfinder.com/social-media-icons)
+-Instagram, Pinterest and Facebook icons: (https://www.iconfinder.com/social-media-icons) -Inspiration for README from examples forwarded to me by my tutor.